 Some of the most comfortable and popular lenses on the market fall into the category of 2-week disposable lenses.
 They usually come in boxes of 6, 12 or 24 lenses.

 Monthly disposable lenses are designed to be taken out at night, cleaned and disinfected, and put back in every morning for up to 30 days.
 There are also some monthly lenses that are specifically designed to sleep in overnight.
-If you think that you might want to sleep in your lenses, be sure that your doctor fits you in an appropriate lens.
+Find different types of monthly disposable contacts here.

 There are many comfortable and healthy monthly disposable lenses on the market.
 Replacing lenses on a monthly basis tends to be a little easier for most people to remember than replacing them every 2-weeks.
 Monthly replacement lenses usually come in boxes of 6 lenses, and tend to be a little more expensive per box than the same amount of 2-week lenses, but the overall cost per year tends to be less in monthlies.